Inspiring & supporting the next

-The 2021 cycle of IUSRS will be the seventh year of providing an opportunity for Indigenous students – and McMaster faculty members – to be immersed in a unique research experience.
+The 2022 cycle of IUSRS will be the eighth year of providing an opportunity for Indigenous students – and McMaster faculty members – to be immersed in a unique research experience.
 This year’s program runs from May 16th – July 8th.

-The IUSRS is made possible by contributions from the Office of the Vice President, Research, all 6 McMaster faculties, and the Feast Centre for Indigenous STBBI research.
+The IUSRS is made possible by contributions from the Office of the Vice President, Research, all six McMaster faculties, and the Feast Centre for Indigenous STBBI research.